How to Calculate the True Cost of Funding

 Unlike cost of funds, which relates to the financial institution’s expenses, cost of capital relates to the cost to finance a business.
 Organizations use it to determine whether it’s fiscally smart to embark on a new project.

 A business owner has two main options when they require capital: equity and debt.
 With equity financing, the company raises money through selling shares.
 Investors receive payment for owning shares.
 The loan amount owed is referred to as the cost of equity.

 With debt financing, the company raises money by borrowing and, of course, financial institutions charge interest.
 The amount owed in this case is referred to as the cost of debt.

 Businesses leverage both types of financing, so to get a clearer picture of whether a project will be profitable, they’ll calculate the weighted average of all their financing sources—both equity sources and debt sources.
 This is known as the weighted average cost of capital or WACC.

 If the cost of capital is less than the business anticipates earning on its new venture, it’s a good investment.
-If the cost of capital is more than the anticipated profit, it’s a bad investment and the organization shouldn’t be raising capital to fund it.
+If the cost of capital is more than the anticipated profit, it’s a bad investment that can reflect a negative profit margin and the organization shouldn’t be raising capital to fund it.